marcosmerida/New-York-Times-article-Project/README.md

 # New York Times Article Project

 > This project is created with the objective of trying to copy an article from The New York Times
+> Grid CSS and flexbox were used to place the elements in the HTML of the project

 ![screenshot](./screenshot.png)